 I’ve been taking photos of sports events, both as a hobby and also hired by organisers.
 Examples include the International Athletics, in Loughborough, which had a few olympian medalist as competitors.
-I also covered a few road bike races, where I sold shorts to competitors.
+I also covered a few road bike races, and at that time I had set up a website to sell shots to competitors.

 One of the design tools used to provide a clearer picture of users beyond market segmentations and demographics is personas.
 They can give a precise description of users and define what they wish to accomplish, representing archetypical users to facilitate the understanding of their behaviours, needs, motivations, characteristics and limitations.
 Having a small set of personas makes the real users more tangible, especially for large organisations or multi-partner projects with diverse stakeholders, where some of them are not familiar … Read more →